Riesz transform via heat kernel and harmonic functions on non-compact manifolds: Applications

 \subsection{Acknowledgments}

 \parindent The author is indebted to Thierry Coulhon for his deep insights of this question, and for many helpful and inspiring discussions.
 He wishes to thank Hongquan Li for helpful discussions, and to thank Gilles Carron for helpful communications, in particular, for sending the author the paper \cite{ca16}, which inspires Corollary \ref{main-p2-negative} and Theorem \ref{main-p2} of this paper.
-The author was partially supported by NNSF of China (11671039 \& 11771043).
+Last but not least, the author wishes to thank the referee for a very detailed report which improves the quality of the paper.
+The author was partially supported by NNSF of China (11922114 \& 11671039).

 Renjin Jiang \\ Center for Applied Mathematics\\ Tianjin University\\ Tianjin 300072\\ China\\ {rejiang@tju.edu.cn}